jaybee111/auvi/README.md

 - Vanilla JavaScript / no dependencies
 - Data fetching by predefined array or external url
-- Configuration by java script object or data attributes
+- Configuration by JavaScript object or data attributes
 - Customizable suggestion list items
 - Two variants: Tooltip and external list
 - Minimal styling / no bloated stylesheets / create your own styling